Ocean-Moist/rohblog/content/blog/there-is-always-someone-better-than-you.md

 **I don't like only solving problems, I like creating them to.**

 ### But I'm not creative
 Unequivocally, you are the best at being you.
 You have unique expriences.
-Apply those to eachother and use your background as a super power to unloack creativty.
+Apply those to eachother and use your background as a super power to unlock creativty.
 What can only someone with your specific background create?

 ### tl;dr
 people smarter than you have a shortage of motivation and  shortage of problems to work on.